wilshirelawfirm/employeerights-landing-pages/README.md

 # Employee rights Landing pages
-- This repository is only for landing pages related for Personal Injury (car accidents, slip and fall, etc.)
+- This repository is only for landing pages related for Employment
 - employeerights.wilshirelaw.com

 ### Get Started